 Agriculture is one of the leading industries in New York State.
 It employs 40,000 to 80,000 farm workers every year (including domestic, guest worker, year-round, migrant and seasonal farm workers).
 Immigrant farm workers grow, harvest and distribute a full range of products – from fruits and vegetables to greenhouse, dairy and more.

 DIPA’s State Monitor Advocate helps make sure that farm workers work in good conditions and receive fair pay.
 The Monitor Advocate:

 DIPA staff visit farms to inform workers of their rights.
 They also teach farmers about their responsibility under state and federal laws.
-Our goal is to make sure that New York’s large and diverse agriculture industry thrives as it follows rules that protect worker rights, safety, and dignity.
+Our goal is to make sure that New York’s large and diverse agriculture industry thrives as it follows rules that protect worker rights and safety.

 The U visa is a federal visa that provides legal status to victims of certain serious crimes who have suffered substantial physical or mental harm and have cooperated with law enforcement.
 Many immigrants are wary of reporting crimes, even violent crimes, because they fear interactions with law enforcement.
 The U visa is intended to encourage immigrant crime victims to report crimes and cooperate with law enforcement by removing the fear barrier that prevents immigrants from coming forward.

 As part of a U visa application, the immigrant applicant must submit certification from a qualified local, state, or federal law enforcement agency with which the immigrant is cooperating in the investigation or prosecution of a crime.
 The New York State Department of Labor is a qualified certifying agency, and within it DIPA is responsible for evaluating certification applications.
 Early in 2011, DIPA issued a Certification Protocol outlining the factors to be considered in response to certification requests.